Pineapple-1/holistics/README.md

 # holistics
-Live perception of simultaneous human pose, face landmarks, and hand tracking in real-time using pyth
+Live perception of simultaneous human pose, face landmarks, and hand tracking in real-time using python